 View all Insights.

 Meet the Managers

-Stephen is Head of the European Equity Team and a member of the Global Stewardship Portfolio Construction Group.
+Stephen is Head of the European Equity Team.
 He joined Baillie Gifford in 2005 and spent time in the US, UK Smaller Companies and Japanese Equities Teams.
 Stephen graduated BSc in Financial Mathematics in 2005.

 Moritz joined Baillie Gifford in September 2010 and is an Investment Manager in the European Equity Team.
 He graduated BSc in Business Administration from the University of Regensburg, Germany in 2009 where he took part in the Honours Elite Degree Programme.
 Moritz then went on to complete an MSc in Finance and Investment from the University of Edinburgh in 2010.

 Chris joined Baillie Gifford in 2012 and is an Investment Manager in the Europe Team.
 He graduated BA (Hons) in Music from the University of Oxford in 2009 and went on to gain an MMus in Music Performance from the Royal Welsh School of Music and Drama in 2010 and an MSc in Music, Mind and Brain from Goldsmiths College in 2011.

 How to Invest

 You can invest in our funds via a number of fund platforms and supermarkets, please see the links opposite.
 Information on the range of funds available through platforms can be found in our Platform Matrix

 Further information on our funds can be found in the relevant Key Investor Information and Prospectus Documents, which are available in English and will be sent to you free of charge on request.